BZoennchen/supercollider-book/intro.md

 Grasping any concept demands an arduous learning process.
 A technique that consistently aids me in this endeavor is known as the Feynman learning technique.
 It consists of the following steps:

-1. Pretend to teach a concept you wish to understand to a student in the sixth grade.
+1. Pretend to teach a concept you wish to understand to a student in the sixth grade
-2. Identify gaps in your explanation.
+2. Identify gaps in your explanation
-3. Revert to the source material for a deeper understanding.
+3. Revert to the source material for a deeper understanding
-4. Organize and simplify.
+4. Organize and simplify
-5. Transmit (this step is optional).
+5. Transmit (this step is optional)

 This book is a result of my attempt to adhere to Feynman's technique, albeit imperfectly.
 I hope that others might find valuable insights within its pages.